 A Medium Term Financial Strategy was approved by Council in June 2019.
-The 20221/22 budget was approved by Council in February 2021.
-Given the significant fiscal challenges which lie ahead a new 5 year strategic plan and medium term financial strategy is being prepared for the cross party Business Transformation Steering Group's consideration.
-In light of the Scottish Governments recent Resource Spending Review announcement this will equate to a budget gap of approximately £38 million over the next 5 years.
-This coupled with the rate of inflation will place unprecedented financial pressure on the Council which will require difficult decisions to be made in relation to both Capital and Revenue Budgets.
+The 2022/23 budget was approved by Council in February 2022.
+Given the significant fiscal challenges which lie ahead, work is ongoing to agree the Council's Blueprint/Strategic Plan, aligned to the Medium Term Financial Strategy.
+This will then inform the revised service plans, workforce plans and the long term sustainability of services.
+Current assessment of a budget gap of approximately £30 million for the Council over the next 5 years coupled with the current rate of inflation will place unprecedented financial pressure on the Council which will require difficult decisions to be made in relation to both Capital and Revenue Budgets.